-Cut the circle into 8 like pie slices.
+Cut the circle into 8 slices - like a pie.
 Space evenly on a cookie sheet and pop it into the freezer for 15-20 minutes.*

 Preheat your oven to 400 F while your scones chill out in the freezer.

-Pull your scones out of the freezer and brush the tops of the scones with buttermilk (sometimes I use heavy cream if I have it handy).
+Pull your scones out of the freezer and brush the tops of the scones with buttermilk (I use heavy cream if I have it handy).
 You can sprinkle with some dried rose petals or turbinado sugar before popping them in the oven.

 Bake for about 20 minutes or until you have a nice golden color on top of the scones.

 *If you’re making these the night before, you can cover them and put them in the refrigerator at this point.
 When you wake up in the morning, simply follow the same instructions from this point on.